 By submitting a score, archers are confirming that they are adhering to Archery NZ's Integrity and Shooting Polices as found on the Archery NZ Website

-The event format is a 18m Vegas round – 30 arrows at 18m, 40cm 3-Spot target (can be vertical or triangle)
+The event format is a 18m Vegas round – 30 arrows at 18m, 40cm 3-Spot target (can be vertical or triangle) or single spot face.

 Events shall be run to World Archery rules, but without a requirement for timing or judges.